How to Fix: Wi-Fi Doesn’t Have a Valid IP Configuration

 Step #4

-Check your network connections to ensure your wireless network is on and the valid IP configuration error has been fixed.
-Hopefully, your settings like IP address and network configuration is restored with this network reset fixed the error.
+Check your network connections to ensure your wireless network is on and the valid IP addresses and configuration error has been fixed.
+Hopefully, your IP address and network configuration settings are restored with this network reset fixed the error.

-Fix #2: Release and Renew Your IP Address
+Fix #2: Release and Renew Your Internet Protocol Address

-When you are unable to connect to your network, you may not be getting the correct IP address.
-In most cases, releasing and renewing your IP address if you have network problems causing the valid IP configuration error.
-By executing commands in Command Prompt, you will be able to change your network settings and renew your Internet Protocol version.
+You may not get the correct IP address when you cannot connect to your network.
+In most cases, releasing and renewing your IP address if you have network problems causes a valid IP configuration error.
+By executing commands in Command Prompt, you can change your network settings and renew your Internet Protocol version.

-Renewing the IP Address allows the computer to request a new IP Address from a DHCP server such as a router.
-Releasing and renewing your IP address is a good practice to ensure you always have a smooth connection.
+Renewing the IP Address allows the computer to request a new static IP Address from a DHCP server such as a router.
+Releasing and renewing your IP address is a good practice to ensure a smooth connection.

 Step #1

-To release your IP address, go to the Start Menu search bar, type “Command Prompt” without quotation marks.
+To release your Network address, go to the Start Menu search bar, and type “Command Prompt” without quotation marks.
 Right-click “Command Prompt” and choose “Run as administrator.”
 You will need to click “Allow” to continue.

 Step #2